panzi/blender-addon-import-pixelart/README.md

 Use the Install button under Edit > Preferences > Add-ons to install this script and then click the checkbox to activate it.

-**NOTE:** For best resuts the imported pixel art should actually have the apparent pixels be actual 1x1 pixels in the image.
+**NOTE:** For best results the imported pixel art should actually have the apparent pixels be actual 1x1 pixels in the image.
 If not, there is an option to [automaticall down-scale](#auto-down-scaling-of-up-scaled-pixel-art) such images, but it will not work for lossy images (JPEG) or if it was scaled to a